Jeddah, Saudi Arabia and Hunt Valley, MD, USA (Wednesday, June 11, 2008)

 Cristal Global continues to monitor this situation very closely and will provide updates as new information becomes available.

-leading producer of titanium chemicals.
-Cristal is the world’s leading supplier
+producer of titanium chemicals.
+Cristal is the world’s leading supplier of

-of ultrafine titanium dioxide products and titanium chemicals and is a
+ultrafine titanium dioxide products and titanium chemicals and is a fast-growing

-fast-growing producer of mineral sands and titanium metal powder.
-Cristal
+producer of mineral sands and titanium metal powder.
+Cristal operates seven

-operates seven manufacturing plants in six countries on five continents and
+manufacturing plants in six countries on five continents and employs nearly

 Gulf Cooperation Council and headquartered in Kuwait.